 99.9% UPTIME GUARANTEE

-CONSENSUS shall make commercially reasonable efforts to maintain availability of the Hosted Services 99.9% of the time.
-At a customer’s request, each instance of unavailability that exceeds .1%, CONSENSUS will extend CUSTOMER’s subscription renewal date by a period equal to 10x (ten times) the outage period, with a minimum of one business day.
-Unavailability is measured over a calendar month and is based on total outage time incurred by CUSTOMER.
+CONSENSUS shall make commercially reasonable efforts to maintain availability of the Hosted Services 99.9% of the time (the “Uptime Goal”).
+At a customer’s request, each instance of unavailability that exceeds .1%, CONSENSUS will extend Customer’s subscription renewal date by a period equal to 10x (ten times) the outage period, with a minimum of one business day.
+The Uptime Goal is measured over a calendar month and is based on total outage time incurred by Customer.
 Unavailability is deemed to have occurred from the time unavailability is reported to CONSENSUS to the time CONSENSUS confirms that the affected Hosted Services is available to transmit and receive data.

 RESPONSE AND RESOLUTION SCHEDULE

-CUSTOMER may choose to classify each Error or defect in the software as a service and may report such error or defect to CONSENSUS for correction based on the following criteria.
+Customer may choose to classify each Error or defect in the software and may report such error or defect to CONSENSUS based on the following criteria:

 ERROR CLASSIFICATION CRITERIA

-Severity 1 – Fatal: Errors preventing all useful work from being performed as reasonably determined by CUSTOMER.
+Severity 1 – Fatal: Errors preventing all useful work from being performed.
+If a Severity 1 issue has an identified workaround it will be reclassified as a Severity 2 issue.

-Severity 2 – Severe Impact: Errors, which disable major functions from being performed as reasonably determined by CUSTOMER.
+Severity 2 – Severe Impact: Errors, which disable major functions from being performed.
+If a Severity 2 issue has an identified workaround it will be reclassified as a Severity 3 issue.

-Severity 3 – Degraded Operations: Errors disabling only certain nonessential functions as reasonably determined by CUSTOMER
+Severity 3 – Degraded Operations: Errors disabling only certain nonessential functions.

 CONSENSUS shall use best efforts to respond to Error reports according to the following schedule: